 In a way, I wish I could have a double winner this year because both songs are truly amazing, but if I have to choose just one, I’ll pick Albania because it simply impressed me more watching it through this time.

-I added underlines to show which winners I agree with and it turns out I only agree with six of them.
+I decided to highlight the winners I agree with and it turns out I only agree with six of them.
 Ouch.